mlm-games/yadaw/README.md

 ## Yadaw

-A basic daw for sound effects, and which works on Android.
+A basic daw for sound effects (works on Android too)

 ### Build from source
 #### Desktop